RulesReasoning Rules for Term Constructs

 Proof using. introv M Hs. applys* eval_val.
 Qed.

-It may not be completely obvious at first sight why triple_val is
+It may not be obvious at first sight why triple_val is equivalent to the

 Exercise: 1 star, standard, especially useful (triple_val_minimal)

-Prove that the alternative rule for values derivable from triple_val.
+Prove that the first rule for values is derivable from triple_val.
 Hint: use the tactic xsimpl to conclude the proof.

 Lemma triple_val_minimal : ∀ v,